 On the other hand, there are the right and left temporal lobes, where there is a structure deep inside, the so-called Hippocampus.
 This contributes to the fact that new facts and events can be stored in the long-term memory.

 Entirely new brain cells are produced there through movement.
 It is therefore important that you have a functioning hippocampus.
 The formation of new nerve cells, known as neurogenesis, is also limited in this area of the brain.
-In older people, the hippocampus is often not able to cope with new situations, which leads to excessive demands and stress.
+In older people, the hippocampus is often unable to cope with the demands of dealing with new situations, which can lead to excessive demands and stress.

 The protective effect on the brain is the most essential change that movement brings about.
 Like a muscle, the hippocampus and prefrontal cortex in the brain get bigger and stronger - your brain performance increases.
 This is important because these two areas in the brain are most susceptible to neurodegenerative diseases and the normal age-related deterioration in cognitive abilities.1

 Sport also promotes your health and prevents depression and dementia.
 You can't fight diseases like Alzheimer's with exercise, but you can increase and strengthen your brain power so that it takes more time for the disease to actually show its effects.
-Starting with sport is worthwhile even in old age and is also important because of the mental decline, as studies show.
+Starting to exercise to increase your brain power is worthwhile even in old age and is also important because of the mental decline, as studies show.

 Depressed people often have problems with the ability to concentrate and the speed at which information is processed from texts or conversations.
 Regular exercise will improve these possible symptoms.
 Here, too, there is a connection with the growth of the hippocampus.
 Above all, aerobics should be effective.2 For example, physical activity can reduce anxiety and increase your sense of health and your belief in yourself.
 Movement also distracts you from brooding and you become more aware of your own body again.3 A study also found that exercise can rejuvenate your biological age by up to nine years.4